zTgx/creek/bin/README.md

 This demo project will demonstrate step by step how to use Creek to perform DID related operations on the Litentry network.
-(No need to connect to your wallet)